mschl0ss/c-type/README.md

         * are destroyed only when the `Ship` collides with them
         * have a payload - either a `Projectile` or `Orb` they confer to the player's `Ship`
         * are generated when the player fulfills certain criteria (eg enemy grouping wiped out, total enemies killed)
+        * **BONUS** `Ship`'s paw swipes to grab nearby projectiles
 * The following classes extend `Projectile` :
     * `LaserShot` - fires a beam projectile.
-Basically a `BasicShot` that's longer, ie 10 units wide by 1 high
+Essentially a longer `BasicShot`, ie 10 units wide by 1 high.
+Destroys multiple enemies before it's destroyed.
     * `SpreadShot` - projectiles start clumped at `Ship` and spread out as they move forward
     * **BONUS** `HelixShot` - `Ship` shoots two lasers that move in matched opposite arcs that describe circles
     * **BONUS** `Missiles` - `Ship` automatically shoots missiles upward and downward.
 Wider and slower.